What to Expect While Traveling to Thailand

 Frequently Asked Questions

 The wet season runs from May to October, with most of the rain coming in September and October.
-Typically it will rain every day, almost at the same time of day, but it can be unpredictable.
-The humidity builds between showers to just under 80% and temperatures reach about 29C.
+The humidity ranges from 80%-90% and temperatures range from about 75F-85F.
 When the rain comes there is a lot of it.
-Umbrellas are of no use; the roads flood easily.
+Umbrellas are useless; the roads flood easily.
 But when it rains, it’s awesome to behold, and the air is clean, clear, and cool when it’s done.
-Prices on hotels are also more reasonable during this time of year and there are fewer tourists at the local attractions.
+Hotel prices are also more reasonable and there are fewer tourists at the local attractions.
 If you want a quieter vacation and enjoy watching rain, this is the time to come.

 The cool season is from November to February, and is the most comfortable time to be in Thailand.
-Average temps are about 24C, and can drop to 20C at night and the humidity drops to about 70%.
+Average temps are about 68F-86F and the humidity drops to around 61%-78%.
 If you come from a warm climate, you might even want a light sweater at night.
-This is the time to do some sightseeing in the city or go on hikes in one of the parks.
-Thailand also goes all-in for Christmas, celebrating from November to the end of January.
+This is the time to do some city sightseeing or hike in one of the parks.
+Thailand also goes all-in for Christmas, and celebrates from November to the end of January.
 You’ll enjoy lots of beautiful decorations and performances at the malls and parks.
-Because of the relatively mild weather, this is the time when most tourists come to Thailand for vacation.
-Prices for hotels will go up, and attractions will be more crowded.
+Because of the relatively mild weather, this is Thailand’s tourist season.
+Prices for hotels go up, and attractions are more crowded.

-The hot season goes from March to May; temperatures average 34C but can go up to 40C and humidity ranges from 70% to 75%.
-With the increase in temperature and humidity, you are almost guaranteed to sweat through your shirt while sightseeing.
-This is the ideal time to go south to one of the beach towns or an island.
+The hot season goes from March to May; temperatures average from 86F-99F and humidity ranges from 70% to 80%.
+With the increase in heat and humidity, you are almost guaranteed to sweat through your shirt.
+This is the time to go south to one of the beach towns or an island.
 It may be hot and humid, but at least you can cool off in the ocean.
 Hotel prices are a bit more reasonable, and there are fewer tourists.
 If you can, try to schedule your trip so you’re here over April 13th-16th for Songkran.
 This is Thailand’s traditional Thai New Year; a time of symbolic cleansing, reverence, and good fortune.
 What was once a quiet tradition of pouring scented water over the heads of buddha statues and the hands of monks has now evolved into a nation-wide water fight complete with water guns.
 Just step outside, and you will be blessed with good fortune by a group of teens with a bucket of water from the back of a passing pickup truck.

-The roads are congested at all times of day or night, but traveling around Thailand is relatively easy.
-Coming off the plane, many hotels in Bangkok offer pick up service, but you can also rent a car right outside customs or take a taxi or Grab.
-Within Bangkok itself, the BTS Skytrain is clean, fast, air-conditioned, and will take you all over the city and even to some of its suburbs.
-It is also easy to hire a driver to take you on short trips outside of Bangkok, like to Ayutthaya or Pattaya, or to local attractions like Dream World, Safari World, or a nearby elephant sanctuary.
-If you’re traveling outside of Central Thailand, to Chiang Mai or down south to a beach town, you can get there by plane, or train, or you can hire a driver or rent a car and drive yourself, depending on your time and preferences.
+The roads are congested at all times of day or night, and yet traveling around Thailand is relatively easy.
+Here’s what to expect when traveling to Thailand: coming off the plane, you’ll be bombarded with transportation options.
+Many hotels in Bangkok offer pick up service, but you can also rent a car right outside customs or take a taxi or Grab.
+Within Bangkok itself, the BTS Skytrain is clean, fast, air-conditioned, and will take you all over the city and even to some of the suburbs.
+It’s also easy to hire a driver to take you on short trips.
+They can take you a couple hours outside of Bangkok, like to Ayutthaya or Pattaya.
+Or you can hire them for trips to local attractions like Dream World, Safari World, or a nearby elephant sanctuary.
+If you’re traveling outside of Central Thailand, you can get there by plane, or train.
+Or you can hire a driver or rent a car and drive yourself.
 It is also easy for tourists to rent small motorcycles in Thailand; this choice is particularly popular outside of Bangkok.

 If you consider yourself a Foodie, you’re going to love visiting Thailand!
 In fact, you might even consider a culinary tour or cooking class as part of your vacation.
-Thoughtful Thai chefs skillfully balance 5 tastes: sweet, sour, salty, spicy, and umami, and you can best experience this by eating family style from a variety of dishes with a group of people.
-But if you’re eating by yourself, fried rice, pad Thai, pad see ew, noodle soups, and pad kra pao are excellent choices.
+Thoughtful Thai chefs skillfully balance 5 tastes: sweet, sour, salty, spicy, and umami.
+You can best experience this by eating family style from a variety of dishes with a group of people.
+Eating by yourself?
+Fried rice, pad Thai, pad see ew, noodle soups, and pad kra pao are excellent choices.
 Just be sure to let your server know if you can’t handle spice!
-Click here to learn more about ordering Thai food.

 But not everybody is an adventurous eater.
 In smaller cities, like Krabi or Hat Yai, you might struggle, but in Bangkok, there are restaurant options from all over the world.
 You may have to take the Skytrain to get there, but rest assured, on Google maps, you can find an authentic Ethiopian restaurant just as easily as a Starbucks or a McDonalds.
 There are even vegan and gluten free restaurants if you have food restrictions.